TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 <remark>TODO: Enter Code</remark>

-The :class:`LuxuryLiner` may alter the property :class:`coaches`, for this is
+The :php:`LuxuryLiner` may alter the property :php:`coaches`, for this is
-:class:`protected`.
+:php:`protected`.
 If it was
-:class:`private` no access from inside of the child class would be possible.
+:php:`private` no access from inside of the child class would be possible.
 Access from outside of the hierarchy of inheritance (like in the last line of the example) is not possible.
-It would only be possible if the Property was :class:`public`.
+It would only be possible if the Property was :php:`public`.

-We recommend to define all Properties as :class:`protected`.
+We recommend to define all Properties as :php:`protected`.
 Like that they can not be altered any more from outside and you should use special Methods (called getter and setter) to alter or read them.
 We'll explain the use of these Methods in the following section.